-District students are eligible to take courses through the Arkansas Course Choice Program (ACCP) if the student is:
+District students in grades six through twelve (6-12) are eligible to take courses through the Arkansas Course Choice Program (ACCP) if the student is:

-- Seeking to take a course not offered by the District; or - Attending a District school that received a school letter grade of C, D, or F.1
+- Seeking to take a course not offered by the District; or - Attending a District school that received a school letter grade of C, D, or F and the course is required for graduation.

-The ACCP course catalog shall be made available to all students during student course selection.2 The District shall not actively discourage, intimidate, or threaten a student during course selection to not take a course through the ACCP.
+The ACCP course catalog shall be made available to all students during student course selection.
+The District shall not actively discourage, intimidate, or threaten a student during course selection to not take a course through the ACCP.